austral/austral/ROADMAP.md

 So, here's the broad roadmap for Q1, sorted by decreasing priority.

 1. Improve the tutorial, add a lot more content on defining generic datatypes.
 At least an example of a linked list.
-2. Write some of the standard library.
+2. Write some of the standard library: broadly-useful type classes, generic containers and algorithms, file and terminal I/O. No need to go crazy with capabilities yet.
 3. A really basic build system.

 Stretch goals: